 When you encounter an animal in your daily life, do you ever stop to wonder why?
 Maybe it was more than just a coincidence; an animal omen.

 I’m going to share a few personal experiences I’ve had to illustrate how simple it can be to recognize the importance of it and understand what it means to you.
-Your path to understanding animal omens and symbolism could be different, but this is how it has worked for me.
+Your path to understanding animal symbolism could be different, but this is how it has worked for me.
 I’m also going to demonstrate how there isn’t just one way to understand animal omens, that you have to go with your intuition in order to really get the meaning behind it.

 The Northern Harrier